Xavier Kyooma

 Xavier Kyooma Akampurira is a Ugandan politician who serves as an MP of Uganda.
+He represents the constituency of Ibanda North as their elected Member of Parliament under the National Resistance Movement Political party in Uganda.

 Political positions

 Kyooma proposed mandatory HIV testing in prisons and to separate HIV positive inmates from negative inmates to combat the HIV epidemic.
 He was appointed chairman of a committee to investigate Monica Musenero over alleged misuse of funds allocated for COVID-19 vaccine research.

 Electoral history

 Kyooma was elected to the 9th parliament in 2011, but was not elected to the 10th parliament.
 He was elected to the 11th parliament in 2021.